jwebmeister/tacspeak/README.md

 - Please see the Dragonfly [docs](http://dragonfly.readthedocs.org/en/latest/) for information on building grammars and rules (i.e. voice commands).
 - Please also see the existing [examples](https://github.com/jwebmeister/tacspeak/tree/main/tacspeak/grammar) of Tacspeak grammar modules.

-Also built atop the excellent [Kaldi Active Grammar](https://github.com/daanzu/kaldi-active-grammar/), which provides the Kaldi engine backed and model for Dragonfly.
+Also built atop the excellent [Kaldi Active Grammar](https://github.com/daanzu/kaldi-active-grammar/), which provides the [Kaldi](https://github.com/kaldi-asr/kaldi) engine backend and model for Dragonfly.

 ## Requirements